chrisb1nj/chrisb1nj.github.io/README.md

 # chrisb1nj.github.io
-I am currently developing a curated wellness and longevity center directory.
+I am currently developing a blog about the wellness industry and longevity science.